Wellbeing at Home

 - Resources on emotions, puberty and sexual health

 - Sleep tips for teenagers

 Mentally Health Schools

 Mentally Health Schools have produced a free coronavirus toolkit.
-It includes resources for parents to use with vulnerable children or children with SEND, a resource from Stonewall for the LGBTQ+ community, as well as a resource pack for staff wellbeing and practical activities for adults and children to help stay mentally well during this time.
+It includes resources for parents to use with vulnerable children or children with SEND, a resource from Stonewall for the LGBTQ+ community, and practical activities for adults and children.
 Download the toolkit.

 Other mental health information

-The Harris Federation has also compiled a list of mental health information for parents and students, to help maintain wellbeing while schools are shut.
+Harris Federation.
+The Harris Federation has also compiled a list of mental health information for parents and students.
 Download the list here.

 Mind in Bexley wellbeing helpline.
 Are you feeling worried, stressed or down right now and you need somebody to talk to?
 The Mind in Bexley wellbeing helpline is open on 0203 912 0048, Monday-Friday 9am-6pm.
 The helpline provides support to all adult residents in Bexley.